swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ### Rules

+FIXME: "the verb" below is not going to be clear to everyone...

 1. Every analysis step is represented textually (complete with parameter values)
     *   Sometimes not possible to store the verb as text (e.g., selection of region of interest in image)
     *   But should still store the result